vigarblock/sendgrid-v3-node/README.md

-# sendgrid-v3-node
+# SendGrid V3 Node.JS implementation example

-A simple implementation of SendGrid's V3 library with email attachment support
+This project demonstrates how the new SendGrid node packages can be used to send emails with attachments.